Skip to main content

 3 AI-Powered Hockey Analytics Cases That Will Blow Your Mind

 As a hockey analytics specialist and data engineer, I’ve uncovered patterns in NHL data that reveal shocking truths about the game.
+This article is part of my specialist coverage of hockey analytics and sports data science — using AI to revolutionize how we understand the game.
+For more on data engineering and AI automation, explore my complete portfolio.
 Using advanced AI and machine learning, I’ve built systems that analyze everything from referee behavior to the physics of goal scoring.
 Here are three groundbreaking cases that demonstrate how artificial intelligence is revolutionizing hockey analytics.

 Case 1: AI Reveals Referee Bias - When and Why Penalties Are Called